Menu Icon

 Reduced risk of miscarriage

-Aneuploidy is the most common cause of miscarriage in the first trimester, accounting for an estimated 50 to 70 percent of miscarriages.xviii Screening embryos for chromosomal abnormalities before transfer can help to identify embryos at higher risk of miscarrying due to embryo aneuploidy.
+Aneuploidy is the most common cause of miscarriage in the first trimester, accounting for an estimated 50 to 70 percent of miscarriages.xviii Screening embryos for chromosomal abnormalities before transfer may help to identify embryos at higher risk of miscarrying due to embryo aneuploidy.
 A 2021 review study in the Journal of Assisted Reproduction and Genetics found a 45 percent lower miscarriage rate per clinical pregnancy after PGT-A.xix

 Lower risk of aneuploidy disorders